rage/programming-23/data/part-11/2-more-comprehensions.md

 </sample-output>

-The principle of the comprehension statement is exactly the same, but instead of a single value the expression consists of a key and a value.
+The principle of the comprehension statement is exactly the same as with lists, but instead of a single value, the expression now consists of a key and a value.
 The general syntax looks like this:

 `{<key expression> : <value expression> for <item> in <series>}`

-To finish off, lets take a look at factorials again.
+To finish off this section, lets take a look at factorials again.
 This time we store the results in a dictionary.
 The number itself is the key, while the value is the result of the factorial from our function:

 ```python
 def factorial(n: int):